Big Italian banks speed up balance sheet clean-up

 The banks have had to set aside billions of euros to cover loan-loss charges partly in response to the Bank of Italy's demands to hike provisions since late 2012.

-The banks' so called "sofferenze" - or the bad loans least-likely to ever be repaid - have reached 150 billion euros (124.40 billion pounds) and are expected to keep climbing through 2016, according to economic think tank Prometeia.
+The banks' so called "sofferenze" - or the bad loans least-likely to ever be repaid - have reached 150 billion euros ($202.78 billion) and are expected to keep climbing through 2016, according to economic think tank Prometeia.

 Analysts said Intesa would be sensible to clearly separate bad assets from healthy ones as it and other European banks come under scrutiny by the European Central Bank.